A-l-y-l-e/Alyle-UI/src/app/docs/customization/dynamic-styles/dynamic-styles.component.md

 <h2 lyTyp="headline" gutter>Basic style sheet</h2>

-To create style sheet where some need the configuration of the theme, you can create it in the following way.
+To create style sheet where some need the `ThemeVariables`, you can create it in the following way.

 ```ts
 const STYLES = (theme: ThemeVariables) => {